hypershell/hypershell/docs/getting_started.rst

         The `HyperShell` project has transitioned away from using the hyphen in any context (command-line, filesystem, variables, online documentation, etc).
-        But because of a temporary naming issue with the Python Package Index (pypi.org, pip) we have not yet secured the unhyphenated ``hypershell`` name on the index.
-So until then, we must install directly from GitHub.
+        But because of a temporary naming `issue <https://github.com/pypi/support/issues/4104>`_ with the Python Package Index (pypi.org, pip) we have not yet secured the unhyphenated ``hypershell`` name on the index.
+So until then, we recommend installing from GitHub.

 -------------------